andrewaguiar/mvx/README.md

 ## Motivation

-Sometimes I wanted to perform some string replacement on several files, I used `sed` for this but even though it works perfectly I missed some features like:

   - Filtering only git files `git ls-files`.
   - Visual preview of changes.
-  - Be able to cherry pick which files / lines would be changed.
+  - Be able to cherry pick which files would be changed.

 So because this I decided to create my own tool for this.